garynewby/PianoKeyboard/README.md

 An iOS piano keyboard view for iPhone or iPad, written in Swift 5.
 Has an IBDesignable preview in interface builder with IBInspectable properties for:
 - Number of keys
-- Hide/show note names on white keys
+- Hide/show note names on keys
 - Black key height and width
 - Hightlight keys, with individual colour (optional play note)
 - Custom key labels

-Other features
-- Latch/Hold key
+- Latch, toggle key on/off

 All images are drawn using Core Graphics.